 Since the IP address and ports used with an On Demand Sputnik server can change, there are some scenarios where it may not be possible to use an On Demand Sputnik server.
 For example:

 - If there are stringent security requirements on a network -- e.g. a static destination IP address or limited port range must be approved for outbound connections through a business firewall.

 - Another use case which would require a dedicated Sputnik server is the use of 3rd party streaming software like Telestream Wirecast or vMix.
-Third party products cannot determine the On Demand Sputnik server's address or ports, and are not supported on the Starter subscription level.
+Third party products cannot determine the On Demand Sputnik server's address or ports, and are not supported for use with On Demand Sputnik servers.

-If you have similar requirements on a network, you would not be able to use the Starter subscription plan and would need to choose the Basic or Premium level subscription plan to have a dedicated Sputnik server.
+If you have similar requirements on a network, you would not be able to use the On Demand Sputnik servers and would need to choose a subscription plan that allows a dedicated Sputnik server.

 Network Port Requirements

 The following port ranges must be allowed for connections to an On Demand Sputnik server: